By Adam Godson, Vice President of Global Technology Solutions

 - A relentless focus on candidate experience: While automation will reduce costs, it can and will hurt candidate experience when done poorly.
-As the steward of a client’s brand, an RPO partner must design the right experience, recognizing that the job seeker’s experience is an emotional one and finding the right touchpoints to maximize engagement.
+As the steward of a client’s brand, an RPO automation partner will design the right experience, recognizing that the job seeker’s experience is an emotional one and finding the right touchpoints to maximize engagement.

 In an experiment with one of our clients last year, we eliminated phone screens and automated the hiring process to push candidates directly from their application to the manager interview.
 The first thing that happened was that candidates stopped showing up.
 They weren’t engaged, so it wasn’t a big deal to blow it off.
 We inserted a shorter “engagement call” by a recruiter, not to do an interview, but to build rapport and an emotional connection with the candidate.
 Interview rates shot right back up.

 - Skilled experts required to get the job done: The modern HR department has many specialists, but it’s never enough.
 Teams need core experts in technology, recruitment marketing, compliance and sourcing.
 Furthermore, they need specialists who help them hire in far-flung locations or obscure industries.
 It’s not practical (or perhaps even possible) to assemble a core team with the expertise a partner can provide.

-In the team of the future, there are experience designers, marketing strategists, data scientists and recruiting concierges designing, redesigning and executing customized experiences for candidates.
+In an AI-enabled future, there are experience designers, marketing strategists, data scientists, and recruiting concierges designing, redesigning and executing customized experiences for candidates.